thomwithoutanh/khufkens/_posts/2018-08-29-shitty-values-in-science.md

 All these values, when observed more closely, are largely outside your control and can't be seen as a true metric for your academic success.
 For example, they do not take into account your priviledged background, or lack thereof.

 If you want to be a happy scientist make tangible contributions in projects you control and evaluate yourself.
-Examples of those are open source code and data, contributions to academic societies, and in general most community based work.
+Examples of those are open source code and data, contributions to academic societies, and in general community based work.